Murder of Imette St. Guillen: Defense

 The defense continued to suggest that the DNA-testing of evidence that the city-hired firm, Bode Technology, may have been contaminated in order to frame Littlejohn and to clear bar manager Danny Dorrian.
 The prosecution criticized the defense's argument that police framed Littlejohn.
 David in reply said the evidence may suggest her client dumped the body, but it did not prove that Littlejohn killed her.
 After questioning two detectives about the 25-hour search for evidence in Littlejohn's residence, concluding that none of the more than 50 items confiscated was linked to St. Guillen, and DNA testing had failed to yield a match, the defense rested its case.

 Verdict

-Prosecutors had "presented proof that Littlejohn's blood, tissue and DNA were found on the plastic ties that were used to bind St. Guillen's hands."
 The jury of six men and six women took less than seven hours to convict Littlejohn of murdering Imette St. Guillen and found him guilty of first degree murder.
 Before the jurors' verdict, David said to CNN that she believed in the innocence of her client.
 She repeated that Littlejohn was framed and another man was a likely suspect.
 Afterward, David said: "We're going to appeal.
 We're disappointed.
 I'm hoping this gives the family of the victim some closure.
 But I think that the wrong man was convicted."